Disability support and inclusion

 DSAs are a useful source of funding for students with additional needs.

-You can apply for DSA at the same time as your student finance.
+You can apply for DSA as part of your main student finance application.
 You will need supporting medical evidence.

 Your DSA may include funding for equipment or software.
 It may also fund a specialist mentor or study skills tutor.